 The “Jezebel spirit” is a phrase that is becoming increasingly popular in some Christian circles.
 It has a buzz around it but has no unified definition because the scripture does not talk about anything or anyone explicitly labeled the “Jezebel spirit.”
-However, those who use this phrase refer to things which are biblical such as seduction, idolatry or even witchcraft.
+However, those who use this phrase refer to things that are biblical such as seduction, idolatry, or even witchcraft.
 It might simply be an issue of terminology and semantics here.
 In this article, I will logically show you who Jezebel was and what is the Jezebel spirit.

 But first, let us look at the origin of the hype around the Jezebel spirit.

 There are just two persons in the scriptures called Jezebel: one in the Old Testament, the Jezebel we know, and the second in Revelations 2:18-22 above.

 The second Jezebel was “ A prophetess in the church of Thyatira who, according to Rev 2:20–23, “beguiles” the congregation “to practice immorality and to eat food sacrificed to idols.”
 Although she was probably a real person, her name Jezebel seems to be symbolic.
 It refers pejoratively to the “harlotries and sorceries” of the OT queen who supported the prophets of Baal and Asherah at her court (2 Kgs 9:22; 1 Kgs 18:19)” (1)

 Scholars generally agree that this woman in Thyatira was called Jezebel allegorically, using the “real” Jezebel of the Old Testament to describe her actions.
 So in truth, there was just one woman named Jezebel in scripture.

 We will get back to the spiritual implications of this symbolic Jezebel.
 But first, let us consider more carefully the Jezebel of the Old Testament.
 First, see how her family background shaped her life.